-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 9 - SUBSEQUENT EVENTS

-In preparing these financial statements, management of Salisbury Township has evaluated events and transactions subsequent to December 31, 2017 through January 26, 2019 the date these financial statements were available to be issued.
-Based on the definitions and requirements of the Subsequent Events Topics of the FASB Accounting Standards Codification, management of Salisbury Township is not aware of any subsequent events that would require recognition or disclosure in the financial statements.
+In preparing these financial statements, management of Salisbury Township has evaluated events and transactions subsequent to December 31, 2019 through December 1, 2020, the date these financial statements were available to be issued.
+Based on the definitions and requirements of the Subsequent Events Topics of the FASB Accounting Standards Codification, management of Salisbury Township is aware of the following subsequent event.